 For any quarter for which we have a net worth deficit, we will be required to draw funds from Treasury under the senior preferred stock purchase agreement in order to avoid being placed into receivership.
-As of December 31, 2019, the maximum amount of remaining funding under the agreement was \$113.9 billion.
-If we were to draw additional funds from Treasury under the agreement in a future period, the amount of remaining funding under the agreement would be reduced by the amount of our draw.
-Dividend payments we make to Treasury do not restore or increase the amount of funding available to us under the agreement.
+As of September 30, 2019, the maximum amount of remaining funding under the agreement was \$113.9 billion.
+If we were to draw additional funds from Treasury under the agreement in a future period, the amount of remaining funding under the agreement we make to Treasury do not restore or increase the amount of funding available to us under the agreement.